Appeals against Home Office refusal to reunite separated family

 Abdul’s mother, father and one of his siblings made applications to join him in the UK but all three were turned down by Home Office.
 Now, Phoenix Law are assisting the family to challenge these refusals.

-On 16 March 2023, the three appeals will be considered by the First Tier Tribunal (Immigration and Asylum Chamber) in Belfast.
+On 16 March 2023, the three appeals were considered by the First Tier Tribunal (Immigration and Asylum Chamber) in Belfast.
+Abdul’s case continues.

 [*Not his real name.]